ramumarrp77/github-commit-final-check/README.md

 # LangGraph PDF-Based RAG Agent

 ## Project Description
-The **LangGraph PDF-Based RAG Agent** is a local application designed to assist users in retrieving information from PDF documents.
-By leveraging semantic search and contextual response generation, this agent allows users to upload PDF files, query them using natural language, and receive informative responses with proper citations.
-The main problem this project addresses is the difficulty in extracting relevant information from large volumes of PDF documents efficiently.
+The LangGraph PDF-Based RAG Agent is a local application designed to assist users in retrieving information from PDF documents.
+By leveraging semantic search and contextual response generation, this agent allows users to upload PDF files, query them using natural language, and receive informative responses that cite the sources accurately.
+This project addresses the challenge of efficiently extracting relevant information from large volumes of PDF documents, making it easier for users to find the information they need.

 ## Key Features
 - **PDF Loading and Processing**: Users can upload and load PDF documents from local storage.